2020PB/police-brutality/reports/Oregon.md

 Footage then shows police attempting to tear banner out of the hands of protestors obeying dispersal instructions.
 Another officer runs over and shoots protestors repeatedly from a range of less than five feet.
 Guidelines for riot rounds are for use at 10-30 yards.

-tags: shoot, projectile, property-destruction, baton, shove, strike, pepper-spray, spray, protestor
+tags: shoot, projectile, property-destruction, baton, shove, strike, pepper-spray, spray, protester

 id: or-portland-41